-ENVIRONMENT LOCATION MINIMUM PROTECTIVE COATING General s structu ral steel members Lintels in masonry MODERATE INTERNAL l No protection required More than 1 km Option 1.
-2 coa ats alkyd primer; or from breaking surf or more than Option 2.
-2 coa ats alkyd gloss 100 m from salt Option 3.
-Hot d lip galvanise 300 g/m2 min water not subject to breaking surf EXTERNAL Option 4.
-Hot d lip galvanise 100 g/m2 min plus- or non-heavy (a) 1 coat solvent based vinyl primer; industrial areas (b) 1 coat vinyl gloss or alkyd.
+ENVIRONMENT LOCATION MINIM MUM PROT ECTIVE COATING General structural steel members MODERATE INTERNAL No protec ed in a permanently dry (see Note 6) More than 1 km from Option 1.
+2 coats alkyd primer; or breaking surf or more than 100 m from salt Option 2.
+2 coats s alkyd gloss water not subject to Option 3.
+Hot dip galvanise 300 g/m2 min breaking surf or non-heavy industrial areas EXTERNAL Option 4.
+Hot dip plus- galvanise 100 g/m2 min arous (a) 1 coat solvent based vinyl primer; or (b) 1 coat vinyl gloss or alkyd.
 SEVERE INTERNAL Option 1.
-2 coa ats alkyd primer INTERNAL Option 2.
-2 coa ats alkyd gloss Within 1 km from breaking surf or within 100 m of Option 1.
-2 coa anic zinc primer plus ats vinyl gloss ing coats Hot dip galvanise 600g/m salt water not subject to Option 2.
-Hot d lip galvanise 300g/m2 breaking surf or heavy industrial EXTERNAL Option 3. lip galvanise g/m2 min plus- areas (a) 2 coats solvent based vinyl primer; or (b) 2 coats vinyl gloss or alkyd.
+2 coats alkyd primer INTERNAL Option 2.
+2 coats alkyd gloss Within 1 km from breaking surf or Option 1. nic zinc primer plus 2 coats oss finishing coats within 100 m of salt water not subject to Option 2.
+Hot dip galvanise 300g/m2 breaking surf or heavy industrial EXTERNAL Option 3.
+Hot dip plus- galvanise 100 g/m2 min areas (a) 2 coats solvent based vinyl primer; or (b) 2 coats vinyl gloss or alkyd.

-- Heavy industrial areas means industrial environments around major industrial complexes.
+- 1. Heavy industrial areas means industrial environments around major industrial complexes.
 There are only a few such regions in Australia, examples of which occur around Port Pirie and Newcastle. - 2.
 The outer leaf and cavity of an external masonry wall of a building, including walls under open carports are considered to be external environments.
 A part of an internal leaf of an external masonry wall which is located in the roof space is considered to be in an internal environment. - 3.
 Where a paint finish is applied the surface of the steel work must be hand or power tool cleaned to remove any rust immediately prior to painting. - 4.
 All zinc coatings (including inorganic zinc) require a barrier coat to stop conventional domestic enamels from peeling. - 5.
 Refer to the paint manufacturer where decorative finishes are required on top of the minimum coating specified in the table for protection of the steel against corrosion.